AxonIQ/axon-server-se/axonserver-cli/README.md

 If you specify a context, the new node will be a member of the specified context.
-If you do not specify a context, the new node will be member of all the context of which the _admin leader is part .
+If you haven't specified a context, the new node will become a member of all the contexts which the _admin leader is a part of.

 _unregister-node_